jeffdapaz/VisualChatGPTStudio/README.md

 ## Release Notes 📜

+### 2.5.3

+- Improvements for the Add Tests, Complete and Optimize commands result.
+In most cases will only write the code from OpenAI responses, ignoring any additional comments that could come with the OpenAI response.
+Work better when "Single Response" option is on.

 ### 2.5.2

 - Added logging writing in case of exceptions in the Visual Studio Output window.